Types Of Loads On Structure

 2. Live Loads:

-Live loads consist of moving or variable loads like people, furniture, temporary stores etc. It is also called super-imposed load.
+Live loads consist of moving or variable loads like people, furniture, temporary stores, etc. These types of loads are variable and can change over time as they depend on the usage and capacity.
+It is also called super-imposed load.

 3. Wind Loads: